Advances in Anti-Deception Jamming Strategies for Radar Systems: A Survey: Background on Radar Deception Jamming

 \textbf{Velocity Domain:} \Gls{VGPO} attacks are effective against \gls{PD} and \gls{CW} radars, which create velocity gates that specify the expected span of target velocities.
 They operate in a manner analogous to \gls{RGPO} attacks, but instead of displacing the range gate, they target the velocity gate by shifting Doppler frequency.
-Notably, the \gls{RVGPO} attack can be used against \gls{PD} radars by combining the effects of \gls{RGPO} and \gls{VGPO}.
+Notably, the \cred{range-velocity gate pull-off} attack can be used against \gls{PD} radars by combining the effects of \gls{RGPO} and \gls{VGPO}.

-\paragraph{Angle Tracking Deception} The following strategies can be used to cause a loss of lock by destabilizing angular tracking through oscillating errors, or to mislead the radar perception of the true location of the target.
+\paragraph{\cred{2.2)} Angle Tracking Deception} The following strategies can be used to cause a loss of lock by destabilizing angular tracking through oscillating errors, or to mislead the radar perception of the true location of the target.
 Some strategies involve superimposing amplitude modulation to create false angular data in sequential tracking radar systems~\cite{neri2006introduction}.
-Monopulse radars are less vulnerable to jamming methods that rely on manipulating signals over multiple pulses, as they extract angular tracking from a single pulse~\cite{skolnik1970radar}.
+Monopulse radars are less vulnerable to jamming methods that rely on manipulating signals over multiple pulses, as they extract angular information from a single pulse~\cite{skolnik1970radar}.
 Therefore, we categorize angle tracking deception strategies into two types: those targeting non-monopulse radars and those targeting monopulse radars.

 \textbf{Attacks Against Non-Monopulse Radar:} Against conical scanning radars, the inverse gain technique synchronizes with the radar’s modulation and retransmits an inverted amplitude pattern, causing angular errors.
-Against \gls{LORO} radars, where the jammer cannot receive or synchronize with the radar's modulation pattern, \gls{SAM} uses a repetition interval modulated around the radar scan rate~\cite{sharma2020artificial}.
+Against \cred{lobe-on-receive-only} radars, where the jammer cannot receive or synchronize with the radar's modulation pattern, \cred{swept amplitude-modulation} uses a repetition interval modulated around the radar scan rate~\cite{sharma2020artificial}.